 Belize is a small country, but it’s jam-packed with scenic beauty, dozens of Mayan ruins, and incredible biodiversity.
-Most people know Belize as one of the best diving places in the world, but there’s so much more to this country.
+Most people know Belize as one of the best diving places in the world, but there’s a lot more to this country!

 ✅ Check my guide to planning a perfect Belize itinerary

 So let’s look at some of my Belize travel tips, so you could have a better time in the country.
 Here’s what you should know before visiting Belize:

 A few other languages are spoken in different parts of Belize including Spanish, Mandarin, Creole, and various dialects of the Mayan language.
 Many Belizeans are multilingual, and you can often hear different languages in the same household.

 Belize City is the least safe place in the country, and most tourists use it only for launching their trips to other parts of the country.
 Avoid the areas south of Belize City, because that’s where most gang activity and violence take place.

 Is Belize City safe?

 While most of Belize is safe for travel, Belize City has garnered a bad reputation because of the high rate of homicides per relatively small population.
 Always exercise caution, limit your activities to daytime and use only licensed taxis with green plates.
 As a tourist, you are not likely to be the target of serious crime in Belize, but you should always stay alert.